AY2526S1-CS2103T-F08b-2/tp/docs/UserGuide.md

 Examples:
 * `filter h/NUSHack` returns all persons interested in NUSHack
-* `filter h/NUSHack` returns all persons interested in NUSHack
 * `filter h/NUSHack iNTUition` returns all persons interested in NUSHack or iNTUition

 ### Deleting a person : `delete`